 As a part of HoAP, the City will provide Interim Mortgage Assistance (IMA) and Temporary Relocation Assistance (TRA) as additional services to be accompanied by participation in the City Managed program and the Homeowner Managed program options.
 The TRA funds are to assist in easing the temporary displacement burden experienced by homeowners as a result of construction.
-TRA funding is included in the budget for HoAP City Managed and Homeowner Managed options as an eligible activity.
+TRA funding is included in the budget for HoAP City Managed option as an eligible activity.

-Interim Mortgage Assistance: Interim Mortgage Assistance may be provided as an additional service to homeowners determined eligible under the City Managed or the Homeowner Managed program options.
+Interim Mortgage Assistance: Interim Mortgage Assistance may be provided as an additional service to homeowners determined eligible under the City Managed program option.
 These homeowners may be eligible to receive up to 20 months of assistance.
 This option may be considered at the time an applicant is determined eligible for the rehabilitation or reconstruction of the damaged home.
-This assistance will help to ease the financial hardship homeowners may face during the post disaster recovery period and prevent homeowners from going into foreclosure.
+This assistance will help to ease the financial hardship homeowners may face during the post disaster recoveryperiod and prevent homeowners from going into foreclosure.
 Determination of reasonable and necessary award amounts, including duplication of benefits calculation, retroactive eligibility, and specific performance milestones for the rehabilitation/reconstruction of homes, will be established in the program guidelines.
 The estimated budget for this option, including project delivery, is \$12,837,000.